yqy151/datasciencecoursera/README_TIDYDATA.md

 melt() function was used to transform 'data2' from a wide data frame into a long data frame 'data2Melt'.

 group_by() and summarise() function were used to generate the tidy data set 'data3' with the average of each variable for each subject and each activity.

-colnames() function was used to change to names of 'data3' into more descriptive names to generate the final tidy data.